jeanlauliac/blog/articles/from-haskell-to-react/index.md

 purity](https://en.wikipedia.org/wiki/Pure_function) and
 [immutability](https://en.wikipedia.org/wiki/Immutable_object).
 Think about the benefits and drawbacks of the functional approach.
 Is it robust?
 Is it performant?
-Are you functions *reasonable* -- easy to reason about?
+Are your functions *reasonable* -- easy to reason about?
 How does it compare to the object-oriented programming?

 When you come back to Javascript, you’ll find yourself missing the